robertkleffner/CaKe/README.md

 I have since made a second language very similar to CaKe, except it only uses the 'z' combinator and quotations, as discussed [here](http://groups.yahoo.com/neo/groups/concatenative/conversations/topics/3178), again by the lucid Brent Kerby.
 The interpreter for that language is in zquote.py.

+#### Update 2

+In the same thread in the link above, both Kerby and William Tanksley Jr. give complete 'flat' bases for concatenative combinators.
+While the quotation syntax is elegant and very useful to have, I couldn't resist the urge to implement an interpreter for Tanksley's flat basis, which now resides in the ok.py file.
+A small description can be found at the bottom of this file.

 ### Example

 ```[[]cckck@\n@!@p@o@t@s@ @t@i@ @e@k@a@M..............[[]]ckk][]cckck[[]]ckk```